mesosphere-backup/cassandra-mesos-deprecated/docs/docs/configuration-and-state.md

 The scheduler requests status information from executors periodically via so called Mesos framework messages.
 Framework messages are not guaranteed to arrive in order or to even be delivered at all.

-Cassandra-on-Mesos uses two kinds of status request/response framework messages:
+Cassandra-Mesos uses two kinds of status request/response framework messages:

 * `HEALTH_CHECK_DETAILS` to get information about the status of the Cassandra process.
 * `NODE_JOB_STATUS` to get information about the status and progress of a node's part of a cluster-wide